Abijeet27/evhs_clubs/README.md

 - [ ] Android release
 - [ ] Push notifications for events

----

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.
----

 ## Contact

-For questions or feedback, please reach out to the EVHS Clubs development team.
+For questions or feedback, please reach out to the EVHS Clubs development team (email to be added later)